7 Takeaways from the FDA Hearing

 4. REGULATE DIETARY SUPPLEMENTS, FOODS & COSMETICS AT LOWER STRENGTHS

-Today, with no regulation or guidance from the FDA, many manufacturers don’t understand what is required of them to produce a safe and quality product.
-Consumers also don’t have confidence that the products they are buying are safe or which manufacturers they can trust.
+Today, with no regulation or guidance from the FDA, many manufacturers don’t understand what is required of them to produce legitimate and quality product.
+Consumers also don’t have confidence that the products they are buying are legitimate or which manufacturers they can trust.
 The FDA should regulate CBD as a dietary supplement, food and cosmetic and provide the oversight that the industry desperately needs.

 5. REQUIRE NEW DIETARY INGREDIENT (NDI) NOTIFICATIONS